Yau Ma Tei: History

 Yau Ma Tei was a village in Kowloon.
 It was mentioned that a Chinese burial ground was assigned at a mile northeast of a village of Yau-ma-Tee at 2 December 1871.
 The name Yau Ma Tei is not thought to pre-date British rule.
 However, Kwun Chung is mentioned in many historic documents.
 Kwun Chung was a river valley with village and cultivation.
-On the hill south near the coast was Kwun Chung Fort built by Chinese (Qing) official Lin Tse-hsu to defend against the British.
-During the Battle of Kwun Chung in 1839, the fort — together with Tsim Sha Tsui Fort — successfully kept the British from Kowloon.
-The fort with the hill was demolished for development during early British rule of Kowloon.
+To the south, a hill near the coast was used as a fortification by the military of the Qing dynasty during the 19th century.
+In 1839, Qing official Lin Zexu ordered the construction of a fortification in the area to defend against possible British attacks.
+When the First Opium War broke out, the fortification, along with another fort in Tsim Sha Tsui, saw action against British forces during the Battle of Kowloon.

 Before the ceding of Kowloon to the British in 1860, Yau Ma Tei was a beach and a bay gathering many Tanka fishermen.
 Its water remains a harbour for fishermen after several times of reclamation by the Hong Kong Government.
 The Yau Ma Tei Typhoon Shelter became an exotic water area where restaurants on boats offered dishes of indigenous seafood.
 These 'typhoon shelter dishes' remain famous to this day and are even offered on land.
 The typhoon shelter not only hosted fishermen, but was also a port in Hong Kong.
 Numerous piers were built along its shore.
 Ferry Point in the southern part of Yau Ma Tei was a transportation hub where many commuters took ferries to and from Hong Kong Island.
 The service was offered by Hongkong and Yaumati Ferry.

 Inland, the reclamation became the residential area for the ever-increasing Chinese population, with retail shops on the street level.
 Shanghai Street was the main street before being replaced by Nathan Road.
 Along Waterloo Road is the century-old Fruit Market; its adjacent Yaumati Theatre was once the largest in Kowloon.
 The Kwong Wah Hospital was the first hospital on the Kowloon peninsula, established in 1911.
 YMCA headquarters and its hostel in Hong Kong are located on the road.
 On 26 January 2021, 12 buildings in Yau Ma Tei were placed under lockdown due to COVID-19.